codio-gcse-2014/c-1-introduction/.guides/sections.md

 files: []

 ---
-Click the code tab `main.js` on the left to view your code.
+Look at `main.js` on the left to view your code.

 ## Challenge
 Can you see how to sit both birds on the branch by adjusting the coordinates in `main.js`?
 Press the refresh button in the Preview tab after editing the code.